 Types of Carpet Beetles

-Varied carpet beetles are a type of beetles that are more active during springtime.
-They are scavengers that feed on woollens, hides, stored foods like meat, taxidermy specimens, and other animal products.
+Varied carpet beetles are a type of beetle that are more active during springtime.
+They are scavengers that feed on woolens, hides, stored foods like meat, taxidermy specimens, and other animal products.
 They are also introduced when infested items are brought into a home.
 If a carpet beetle infestation is left uncontrolled, they’re likely to multiply quickly.

 Where do carpet beetles come from?